ZigmaZero/jastel-reservecar/README.md

 1. Clone this repository
 2. Create a directory named `database` in the working directory
 3. Provide the `.env` and `.env.backend` files according to the example files
-4. Build the container using `docker-compose up --build`
+4. Build the container using `docker-compose build --no-cache
+5. Start the container using `docker-compose up`
 ### Production
+(Note that the production setup steps haven't been verified yet.)
 1. Clone this repository
 2. Edit the last line of the Dockerfile to `CMD ["npm", "run", "start"]`
 3. Enter your TLS key and certificate as `database/key.pem` and `database/cert.pem`
 4. Create a directory named `database` in the working directory
 5. Provide the `.env` and `.env.backend` files according to the example files
-6. Build the container using `docker-compose up --build`
+6. Build the container using `docker-compose build --no-cache
+7. Start the container using `docker-compose up`
 ### Test Suite
 1. Clone this repository
 2. Edit the last line of the Dockerfile to `CMD ["npm", "run", "test"]`
 3. Create a directory named `database` in the working directory
 4. Provide the `.env` and `.env.backend` files according to the example files
-5. Build the container using `docker-compose up --build`
+5. Build the container using `docker-compose build --no-cache
+6. Start the container using `docker-compose up`
 ## Example Environment File
 ### `.env`
 ```